authwit/book-NigerianBizOpsBlueprint/book.md

         \begin{itemize}
             \item You're getting early access to the content as it's being developed
             \item Additional chapters will be added regularly
             \item You'll receive notifications as new chapters are released
+            \item You'll receive notifications as new chapters are released
             \item Your feedback is incredibly valuable in shaping the final content
         \end{itemize}